nens/threedi-docs/source/d_problem_solving.rst

 AttributeError: 'NoneType' object has no attribute '__tablename__'
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-Some table that should be empty are not.
-For instance when v2_connected_pnt table (used for breaches) is filled while your model has no 1D elements.
-Try emptying tables you don't use.
+Some tables that should be empty are not.
+For instance when v2_connected_pnt table (used for breaches) is filled, while your model has no 1D elements.
+Try emptying the tables you do not use.
 You can see which tables in the spatialite database are filled by dragging the spatialite into your QGIS project.
-A pop-up screen appears showing all geometry table including the number of records per table.
-Check table without a geometry separately.
+A pop-up screen appears showing all geometry tables including the number of records per table.
+Check each table without a geometry.

 TypeError: Improper geometry input type: <type 'NoneType'>
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 Some feature(s) in a table with geometry has an improper geometry.
 This usually means the geometry field is empty.
-This may happen when you delete all vertices while editing while the record in the table still exists.
+This may happen when you delete all vertices, while editing while the record in the table still exists.
 You must either fix the (missing) geometry or remove the given record.

 ERROR: No crosssection on channel with pk 558
 ++++++++++++++++++++++++++++++++++++++++++++++

-A channel in your model has no cross section.
-The error displays the pk (primary key) or channel id for which channel the cross section location is missing.
-Add a cross section location and definition to to the given channel.
+For a channel in your model is no cross-section defined.
+The error displays the pk (primary key) or channel id for which channel the cross-section location is missing.
+Add a cross-section location and definition to the given channel.

-If you expect this may be the case for multiple channels or cross section you can check your model using joins in QGIS.
+If you expect this may be the case for multiple channels or cross-sections you can check your model using joins in QGIS.
 Join the definition table to the location table and see which location has no definition by opening the table.
 Do the same for channels; join the locations to the channel and check the table for any missing locations.

 Fortran runtime error: Bad integer for item 2 in list input
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-Most likely you have failed to provide the channel, culvert or pipe calculation type, like isolated, connected, embedded or double connected.
+Most likely you have failed to provide the channel, culvert or pipe calculation type, options are isolated, connected, embedded or double connected.
 Fill the calculation type for each of these tables.

 ERROR  : Bad integer for item 2 in list input (= network file)
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++